Grzegorz Braun: Biography

 Grzegorz Michał Braun was born in Toruń in the Polish People's Republic on 11 March 1967.
 He is the son of Kazimierz Braun, a theatre-director and writer.
 According to Braun's sister Monika Braun, their family immigrated to what is now Lviv, Ukraine, from Austria in the 18th century.
-Kazimierz Braun denies that the family has any Jewish heritage.
 His uncle, Juliusz Braun, was president of Telewizja Polska and was chief of the National Broadcasting Council.

 He graduated from the University of Wrocław in 1987, and completed postgraduate studies at the Krzysztof Kieślowski Faculty of Radio and Television at the University of Silesia in Katowice in 1993.
 From 1987 onwards he co-organised activities of the Orange Alternative, for which he was oppressed by the communist government of the Polish People's Republic.
 In 1988 and 1989, he participated in student protests at the University of Wrocław.
 He was also active in the Polish-Czech-Slovak Solidarity.

 He was a member of the editorial board of the Fronda magazine from 1990 to 1994.
-Later, he also was a journalist for, inter alia, the Option Right and Polskie Radio Wrocław.
+Later, he also was a journalist for the Option Right, as well as Polskie Radio Wrocław.
 He was involved with the Polish Monarchists Organisation (Organizacja Monarchistów Polskich), for which he contributed written works and lectures.
 He is involved with "Wake-up Call" ("Pobudka"), an organisation that he has founded to strengthen the self-sustainability of faith communities, and the internet show Sumienie Narodu.

 In 2005 Braun released a documentary film about the alleged collaboration between Solidarity-leader and later President of Poland Lech Wałęsa and the Ministry of Public Security (SB), the secret police of the Polish People's Republic.
 Wałęsa filed a lawsuit against Braun, and Braun filed a countersuit for defamation.
 A hearing was held, and the court dismissed both claims.